 On August 1, 2015, the Company entered a ten-year triple net lease agreement for office space with a rental company that is affiliated with the Company's CEO and President, Casey Hoyt and Mike Moore.
-Rental payments under this lease agreement are US \$18,000 per month, plus taxes, utilities and maintenance.
+Rental payments under this lease agreement are \$18,000 per month, plus taxes, utilities and maintenance.
 The expense has been recorded as general and administrative expenses.

-Key management personnel are comprised of the Company's directors and executive officers.
+Key management personnel are comprised of the Company's executive officers.
 Including the above agreements, the Company paid key management personnel the following:

-For the year ended
+For the years ended

-Decer nber 31, 2017 December 31, 2016
+December 31, 2018 December 31,

-Salaries and Benefits \$ 3,481 \$ 1,012
+Salaries and Benefits \$ 4,121 \$ 3,481

-Share-based Compensation 143
+Stock-based Compensation 1,473 143

-Rent 238 292
+Rent 235 238

-Total \$ 3,862 \$ 1,304
+Total \$ 5,829 \$ 3,862